 The Challenge is open to undergraduate and graduate student teams with an interest in real estate development, finance, architecture, planning, and community development.

 Students work with professionals in their chosen field.
 They earn academic credit (if applicable) and learn how to make a difference in people's lives.
 Finalists attend an awards celebration where they can engage and interact with industry leaders and network with like-minded peers.

 The Challenge represents our ongoing commitment to drive meaningful change in low-income communities.
-From 2005 to 2016 Bank of America Merrill Lynch financed approximately 196,000 housing units, of which more than 160,000 were designated as affordable housing.
+For years 2005 – 2017, Bank of America financed approximately 210,000 housing units, through the debt and equity platforms, of which over 175,000 were affordable housing units.

 |January 29||Introductory Session – 1 hour|

 |February 8||Finance Session – 2 hours|